-(c) personal information that appears in a registry collected under a statutory authority and to which a right of public access is authorized by law, where the collection, use and disclosure of the personal information relate directly to the purpose for which the information appears in the registry.
+(c) personal information that appears in a registry collected under a statutory authority and to which a right of public access is authorized by law, where the collection, use and disclosure of the personal information relate directly to the purpose for which the information appears in the registry.3

-&lt;sup>1 I would like to express my gratitude for the time and effort provided by Adam Nathanson, articling student with the firm, in assisting me with this paper.
+1 I would like to express my gratitude for the time and effort provided by Adam Nathanson, articling student with the firm, in assisting me with this paper.

-&lt;sup>2 Personal Information Protection and Electronic Documents Act, S.C.
+2 Personal Information Protection and Electronic Documents Act, S.C.
 2000, c.
 5, as amended.

-&lt;sup>3 Section 1(c), Regulations Specifying Publicly Available Information, SOR/2001-7.
+3 Section 1(c), Regulations Specifying Publicly Available Information, SOR/2001-7.